 GLONASS Clocks

 The GLONASS satellites are equipped with cesium clocks (time/frequency standards) with daily instability not worse than 5×10-13 and 10-13 for the GLONASS-M satellites.
-An accuracy of mutual synchronization of the satellite time scales is not worse then 20 ns for the GLONASS and to 8 ns for the GLONASS-M satellites.
+An accuracy of mutual synchronization of the satellite time scales is not worse than 20 ns for the GLONASS and to 8 ns for the GLONASS-M satellites.

 GLONASS time is generated on a base of GLONASS Central Synchronizer (CS) time.
 Daily instability of the Central Synchronizer hydrogen clocks is not worse than 2×10-15.